Archive | May, 2026

 By Thomas Ultican 5/4/5026

 ‘The 74’ was created by billionaires in 2015 to accelerate privatizing public education.
-Lately, they have been buying established media with excellent reputations.
+Lately, wealthy people have been buying established media with excellent reputations.
 These acquired media of course do not exclusively concentrated on education like ‘The 74’ but they do cover it.
 Last November, former Secretary of Education Arne Duncan joined Democrats for Education Reform (DEFR) President, Jorge Elorza, to write an opinion piece in multi-billionaire Jeff Bezos’s Washington Post.
 It promoted Trump’s new voucher program and on April 30th, ‘The 74’ carried an interview with Duncan also promoting that same legislation.

 In the last 100 years, the two main groups championing vouchers are the super wealthy and racists not wanting their children in school with “those people.”
 The late John Walton of the Walmart clan — the richest family in the world — campaigned continuously for vouchers but every time he got them on a ballot the public rejected them.
 Vouchers have still never won a public vote.
 After Brown vs the board of education in 1954, southern states enacted vouchers to create schools for white kids only.

 In 2025, the most corrupt President in the history of the United States pushed through his “Big Ugly Bill.”
 Its tax cuts for the wealthiest Americans are paid for by reducing social services and significantly lowering support for medical costs.
 Lurking in the bill was also the Heritage foundation’s attack on public education know as “tax-credit scholarships.”
-It is the first ever federal education voucher program which led Betty Pringle, President of the National Education Association, to declare, “This bill will devastate our schools and communities—all to finance massive tax breaks for the ultra-wealthy.”
+It is the first ever federal education voucher program which caused Betty Pringle, President of the National Education Association, to declare, “This bill will devastate our schools and communities—all to finance massive tax breaks for the ultra-wealthy.”

 Sadly, America truly has become the land of billionaires against workers.